tewarfel/nestedvm/README.md

 build directory contents, and the build file tokens in the upstream/tasks/ directory, and then did a "make clean", followed by "make".
 Once I had all the old gcc stuff cleaned out, it would build.

 Makefile and upstream/Makefile both contain lines specifying Java version 1.8.
 If you have the 1.7 JDK installed, you can use that as well, just change the 1.8 to 1.7 in both places.

- -Tom
+This has also been built and runs under Yosemite (OSX 10.10) -Tom